Getting started with Servactory

 shell

-bundle exec rails g servactory:service users_service/create first_name middle_name last_nameYou can also immediately prepare a spec file for testing the service:
+bundle exec rails g servactory:service users_service/create first_name middle_name last_nameGenerate a spec file:

 shell